htcondor/htcondor/docs/admin-manual/networking.rst

 node, then it is possible for the submit node to run jobs on the execute node.

-To effect this CCB solution, the execute node’s *condor_startd* within the private network registers itself with the CCB server by setting the configuration variable ``CCB_ADDRESS`` :index:`CCB_ADDRESS`.
-The submit node’s *condor_schedd* communicates with the CCB server, requesting that the execute node’s *condor_startd* open the TCP connection.
-The CCB server forwards this request to the execute node’s *condor_startd*, which opens the TCP connection.
+To effect this CCB solution, the execute node's *condor_startd* within the private network registers itself with the CCB server by setting the configuration variable ``CCB_ADDRESS`` :index:`CCB_ADDRESS`.
+The submit node's *condor_schedd* communicates with the CCB server, requesting that the execute node's *condor_startd* open the TCP connection.
+The CCB server forwards this request to the execute node's *condor_startd*, which opens the TCP connection.
 Once the connection is open, bi-directional communication is enabled.